AstrobioMike/AstrobioMike.github.io/bash/one_liners.md

 {% include _side_tab_bash.html %}

 Here's a collection of *bash* one-liners I have stored in a text document on my desktop.
 I've added things to it over time that I either didn't use often enough to have memorized, or that solved some problem for me that was particularly frustrating and so I saved the code there for posterity purposes.

+I have started [this repository]() which holds a lot of these that I use all the time in more user-friendly scripts.
+I'll get back to dealing with this mess later :)

 <br>

 ---